BasilExpeditions/Reddit-Clone/README.md

 ## Ruby version: 2.7.1

 ## Deployed via Heroku,
-##### This was my first project deploying to Heroku, there were a few hiccups but thankfully the issues with deploying were sorted promptly
+##### This was my first project deploying to Heroku, there were a few hiccups due to how bootstrap was initially installed, but thankfully the issues with deploying were sorted promptly

 ## Whats in the box:
 #### Devise